Trudeau Says to Study ‘Full Ban on Handguns and Assault Weapons’

 - See here and here for some ideas.
 Keep it courteous.

-- Subscribe to TheGunBlog.ca, or support us with a donation.
+- Subscribe to TheGunBlog.ca, or support our work.

 - The Scary Part Isn’t a Gun Ban, It’s That Our Leaders Want One